substrae/substrae/README.md

 # Nice to meet you!

-- 🔭 I’m currently working with the Government of Canada on hiring tools and design systems.
+- 🔭 I’m currently working with the Government of Canada on [hiring tools](https://github.com/GCTC-NTGC) and [design systems](https://github.com/cds-snc).
-- 👯 I’m looking to collaborate on open source design system tooling, particularly utility / styling frameworks.
+- ✨ I'm building an experimental [utility CSS tool](https://hydrogen.design)
 - 😄 Pronouns: he/him